JaimeDeArcos/jaimedearcos.github.io/_posts/2021-02-21-how-to-configure-ssh-key-based-authentication.md

 Now you should be able to log in your server without the password

 ## 3. Disable password login on the server

-Just edit the file `/etc/ssh/sshd_config` (in server) search for PermitRootLogin and set to no
+Just edit the file `/etc/ssh/sshd_config` (in server), search for the following fields and set to no

 ```
 PermitRootLogin no
+ChallengeResponseAuthentication no
+PasswordAuthentication no
+UsePAM no
 ```

  Restart the sshd server with: